MargaritaAtr/FitTrack/testing.md

 | Clicking on the email link                         | User is prompted to create a new password                               | Pass    |
 | Password validation                                | Validates the new password to ensure previous or weak passwords are not used | Pass    |
 | Password update in database                        | Updates the password in the database for future logins                  | Pass    |

+## Browser Compatibility

+The site was tested in Google Chrome and Microsoft Edge  on desktop.

+The site was tested in Safari on mobile and tablet.

+No issues arose during browser testing.

+## Responsiveness

+Responsivity tests were carried out using Google Chrome DevTools.
+Device screen sizes covered include:

+- iPhone SE
+- iPhone XR
+- iPhone 12 Pro
+- Pixel 7
+- Samsung Galaxy S8+
+- Samsung Galaxy S20 Ultra
+- iPad Mini
+- iPad Air
+- Surface Pro 7
+- Surface Duo
+- Galaxy Fold
+- Samsung Galaxy A51/71
+- Nest Hub
+- Nest Hub Max

+I also personally tested the website on iPhone 10, iPad Pro 2nd Generation, Dell widescreen monitor.
+All pages looks good on all screen sizes.

+## Fixed Bugs

+* After encountering a Server error 500 when attempting to sign up for an account on Heroku, I conducted further testing locally and discovered an error related to SMTP.starttls().
+Seeking a solution, I searched for similar issues on Slack and found a recommendation to create a runtime.txt file specifying python-3.9.19.
+Following this advice, I created the runtime.txt file and pushed the changes, resolving the SMTP-related error.

+## Unfixed Bugs

+* Despite following the instructions from the Boutique Ado video, I encountered difficulties setting up the Country dropdown list on the payment form of the Checkout page.